-- Children from LGBTIQ families face bullying, exclusion, and stigma in school environments. - Educators are unprepared to address family diversity, reinforcing harmful biases. - Same-sex parents are excluded from school forms, parent-teacher associations, and decision-making.
+- LGBTIQ children and children from LGBTIQ families face bullying, exclusion, and stigma in school environments. - Educators are unprepared to address the existence of family diversity, reinforcing harmful biases. - Same-sex parents are excluded from school forms, parent-teacher associations, and decision-making.

-- Curricula that represent diverse families and challenge stereotypes. - Anti-discrimination laws that protect students and parents from diverse families. - ▲ Teacher training programs to foster inclusive school environments.
+- Curricula that represent diverse students and families and challenge stereotypes. - Anti-discrimination laws that protect students and parents from diverse families. - Teacher training programs to foster inclusive school environments.